Understanding Ammonium Nitrate: A Deep Dive into its Molecular Mass and Properties

 Q3: How is ammonium nitrate produced industrially?

 A3: Ammonium nitrate is primarily produced through the reaction of ammonia (NH₃) and nitric acid (HNO₃).
-This reaction is highly exothermic, releasing significant heat.
+Practically speaking, this reaction is highly exothermic, releasing significant heat.
 Careful control of the reaction conditions is essential to ensure safe and efficient production.

 Q4: What are the environmental impacts of ammonium nitrate fertilizers?